85

 •

-Real-time inventory and availability updates across all
+Real-time two-way rate and availability synchronization across

-connected booking channels
+all connected channels

 •